 - Flap Transposition and Suture

 Our second patient today is a 18-year-old young man who 6 years ago was involved in an assault where a disgruntled person was trying to assault his father with sulfuric acid.
 He was in the doorway at the time, with his father, and pushed his father out of the way and took the brunt of the acid onto his right neck and face and the back of his neck.

 He's undergone probably a dozen operations at this point and is doing extremely well, except some of his scars are extremely tight.
 In the area of the midline of his neck, he has an area of normal skin where the acid did not burn him and an area of very abnormal skin on his opposite side.
 With the chronic motion of his neck, it's caused hypertrophy of that scar, and rearranging the scar by using some of the normal skin and transposing it across the scar skin in a Z-plasty fashion will allow a decrease in the tension of the scar and hopefully remodeling of the hypertrophy.
 That will also allow a better functioning and motion to his neck.
-He has a couple of other small areas of scar on the face and the neck, will also be an improvement.
+He has a couple of other small areas of scar on the face and the neck, where there will also be an improvement.